luizbgomide/sovereign/feats.md

 ### Level 1

 You gain an extra 2 maximum hit points per level.
-This bonus applies retroactively if you take this Focus after first level.
+This bonus applies retroactively if you take this Feat after first level.
 You automatically stabilize if Mortally Wounded, provided you have not been incinerated, dismembered, or otherwise torn apart.

 ### Level 2